thelinhhi/Intergration-Test-Betwwen-Multi-Service-in-.NET-Core-/README.md

             _mockDICustomerService = new CustomerService(_mockAppSettings.Object, _mockContractService.Object);
         }
 ```
+Here:
+* _mockAppSettings and _mockContractService are mocked dependencies.
+* _mockDICustomerService is the service being tested, injected with the mocked dependencies.
 2. Setup function mock to return throw exception
 ```bash
 _mockContractService.Setup(mock => mock.Insert(It.IsAny<ContractEntity>())).Throws(new Exception());